-- Where you are part of an accelerator programme or similar and you have signed up to free membership as part of your participation in that programme, then your monthly call is replaced by the educational sessions and resources provided through the relevant programme (which may include legal clinics).
+- Where you are part of an accelerator programme or similar and you have signed up to free membership as part of your participation in that programme, then your applicable off-platform benefits are replaced by the educational sessions and resources provided through the relevant programme (which may include legal clinics).

 MEMBERSHIP FEES AND PAYMENT

 Access to some of the Platform Functions can only be obtained by Users following payment of the relevant subscription fees for Memberships (the Membership Fees).